 Yes indeed the Jaji Sub Governor has everything under control, the security situation is fine, and the tribes apparently content.
 That seems to be at odds with everything anybody knows about the portion of Paktia Province which borders Pakistan but there it is.
 How can the local American Army commander be so stupid you are no doubt asking yourself and the answer is he probably isn’t stupid – he is doing what he has been told to do.

 You see the American military is an effective military leviathan which, unlike most other components of American society is focused on one thing – its assigned missions.
 Mission accomplishment trumps everything else for the military and they are expected and will forfeit their lives and the lives of their men to accomplish their assigned missions.
-The main mission for our military in Afghanistan is to nurture and support GIRoA – the Government of the Islamic Republic of Afghanistan.
-We first heard this from the Marines last spring.
-The Boss and I reacted with alarm when they stated this was their focus.
+The main mission for our military in Afghanistan is to nurture and support GoIRA – the Government of the Islamic Republic of Afghanistan.
 In most places we know and work in the government is more of a problem for the local people than the Taliban.
-This is a well documented fact which should not have surprised our Marine hosts.
+This is a well documented fact which has zero impact on the American military.